Malai Kofta

 Sev Burfi

 Sev Burfi was my favorite burfi growing up in Lucknow, India.
-Traditionally it is made with khoa, which is milk that has been cooked down until thickened.
-I use ricotta instead, since khoa can be hard to find.
-The main ingredient of course is sev, which are very thin noodles made from chickpea flour.
-Some […]
+It is traditionally made with khoa, milk cooked down until thick and almost dry.
+I use ricotta instead since khoa can be hard to find.
+The main ingredient, of course, are sev, which are very thin noodles made from chickpea flour.
+Some restaurants fry […]

 Aloo Matar for Dosa (Potatoes and Peas for Dosa)

 This combination of potatoes and peas has a unique South Indian flavor that goes well with Dosas.
-This is a classic dish that is served as an option for stuffing Dosas (called Masala), with chutney on the side.
-I love the taste of crunchy peanuts so I always sprinkle some on mine, but that is […]
+This classic dish is an option for stuffing Dosas (called Masala) with chutney on the side.
+I love the taste of crunchy peanuts, so I always sprinkle some on mine, but that is optional. ingredients: 3 medium potatoes 2 Tbsps. […]

 Turnip Curry

 Turnip is one of those vegetables that most people ignore at the grocery store.
-We just don’t know what to do with them besides roasting them.
-Since turnips do not have much flavor, the spices in a curry sauce really boost their taste.
-My mom would sometimes add them to a meat dish such as […]
+We don’t know what to do with them besides roasting them.
+Since turnips have little flavor, the spices in a curry sauce boost their taste.
+My mom would sometimes add them to a meat dish such as goat curry, which tasted […]

 Zucchini Kofta Curry

 Zucchini squash is one of the vegetables available throughout the year.
-I plant several varieties of squash in my California garden and usually have an abundant supply from March until October.
-I freeze some for winter, some in chunks for roasting and some grated to add to Daals and to make Kofta.
-This recipe makes […]
+I plant several squash varieties in my California garden and usually have an abundant supply from March until October.
+I freeze some for winter, some in chunks for roasting, and some grated to add to Daals and to make Kofta.
+This recipe makes a […]

 Baigan Bharta (Roasted Mashed Eggplants)

-I love to grow eggplant in my garden and usually plant at least two varieties – the long Japanese variety which is great for stir-frying and the round globe one which is what I use for making Bharta.
-Eggplant is one of the easier annual vegetables to grow and has a long growing season in […]
+I love to grow eggplant in my garden and usually plant at least two varieties – the long Japanese variety, which is excellent for stir-frying, and the round globe one, which I use for making Bharta.
+Eggplants are one of the easier annual vegetables to grow and have a long season in Southern California.
+I […]

 Sarson Ka Saag (Mustard Greens with Spinach)

-Spunky, spicy and intense in flavor, mustard greens originated in the Himalayan regions of India where they are a winter vegetable.
-In Spring you can see miles and miles of bright yellow fields when the mustard plant starts to bloom!
-Fortunately mustard greens are available almost all year round in America.
-A cruciferous vegetable, they […]
+Spunky, spicy, and intense in flavor, mustard greens originated in the Himalayan regions of India, where they are a winter vegetable.
+When the mustard plant starts to bloom in Spring, you can see miles and miles of bright yellow fields!
+Fortunately, mustard greens are available almost all year round in America.
+Cruciferous vegetables, such as […]

 Rajma Masala (Kidney Bean Curry)

-Rajma is one of the staples of Indian restaurant menus and potluck parties.
-Easy to make, the dish packs a lot of protein and makes a great meal served with Basmati rice and Raita. ingredients: 1 1/2 cups dried kidney beans or 2 (15 ounces) cans of cooked beans (see notes) 2-3 Tbsps. cooking oil […]
+Rajma is a staple of Indian restaurant menus and potluck parties.
+It is easy to make, packed with protein and iron and makes a great meal served with Basmati rice and Raita. ingredients: 1 1/2 cups dried kidney beans (see note) or 2 (15 ounces) cans of cooked beans 2-3 Tbsps. cooking oil 1 cup […]

 Moong Khichri

-Khichri is one of the most popular Indian comfort food.
-Made by cooking a combination of daal and rice, Khichri is one of the first foods fed to a baby.
-Since it is easy to digest, Khichri is popular with the elderly as well.
-Any combination of any daal with sticky or medium grain rice […]
+Khichri is one of the most beloved Indian comfort foods, often enjoyed for its simplicity and soothing qualities.
+Made by cooking a combination of daal (lentils) and rice, Khichri is typically one of the first solid foods given to babies.
+Its easy digestibility also makes it popular among the elderly.
+While any combination of daal […]

 Easy Plum Chutney